peterstace/dauntless/README.md

 ## TODO List

-* 'Safe' exit upon crash (could write up a blog post about this).
+* 'Safe' exit upon crash (not sure how to actually implement this...).
-* Route signals via reactor.
 * Signal for term size change.